Are you a fan of holidays at the beach?

 The great thing is that – wherever you go – you will always find great food, amazing spots for sightseeing, and lots of interesting things to do.

 Rimini is a city in the north of Italy, located on the Adriatic Sea.
-It is a very popular seaside retreat, as it has kilometres and kilometres of sandy beaches and it is packed with hotels, bars, restaurants, and discos.
+It is a very popular seaside retreat, as it has kilometers and kilometers of sandy beaches and it is packed with hotels, bars, restaurants, and discos.
 But Rimini is also an art city and its Roman and Renaissance monuments make sightseeing very interesting.

 A lot of people do not like Rimini because they say that the sea is not exactly nice there – but there are tons of reasons to love it, believe me.